 This article is about the need to find a way to shield yourself from distraction.
 To get out of this state of constant distraction and into what Cal Newport calls “Deep Work, (the) professional activity performed in a state of distraction-free concentration that pushes your cognitive capabilities to the limit.”

 The new world of information work

 Nowadays, the walls of time zones, offices and hierarchies have been (almost) broken down.
-Combined with a 24/7 exchange and information flow, the knowledge worker is facing a completely new challenge: a million voices that want an answer – ideally a quick one.
+Combined with a 24/7 exchange and information flow, the knowledge worker is facing a completely new challenge: a million voices that want an answer, and they expect a quick one.

 The inbox dictates every day’s agenda

 Mobile e-mail, social-style communications and ever present wireless internet have changed expectations for turnaround times.
 “Immediate” is the new “well informed”.
 Too often it’s not about substance anymore but the availability of an answer in almost real time.
 Inboxes dictate the day’s agenda across all devices and because there is more than one person waiting for an answer, actual “work time” gets pushed back…and back…and back.